Guantanamo Bay Naval Base: Detention camp

-In January 2009, President Obama signed an executive order directing the closing of the Guantánamo detention camp within a year.
-This plan was thwarted for the time being on 20 May 2009, when the United States Senate voted to keep the prison at Guantanamo Bay open for the foreseeable future and forbid the transfer of any detainees to facilities in the United States.
+In January 2009, President Barack Obama signed an executive order directing the closing of the Guantánamo detention camp within one year.
+This plan was scrapped in May, when the United States Senate voted to keep the prison at Guantanamo Bay open for the foreseeable future and forbid the transfer of any detainees to facilities in the United States.
 Senator Daniel Inouye, a Democrat from Hawaii and chairman of the appropriations committee, said he favored keeping Guantanamo open until Obama produced a "coherent plan for closing the prison."
-Consequently, Obama decided to postpone difficult decisions on the details for at least six months.
-On 7 March 2011, Obama issued a new executive order permitting indefinite detention of Guantánamo detainees.
+In March 2011, Obama issued an executive order permitting indefinite detention of Guantánamo detainees.
 This decision was codified into federal law by provision added to the National Defense Authorization Act for Fiscal Year 2012.

-In early February 2021, the administration of U.S. President Joe Biden declared his intention to shut down the facility before he leaves office.
+In February 2021, the administration of U.S. President Joe Biden declared his intention to shut down the facility before he leaves office.
 He did not.

-In July 2021, an additional detainee was released.
+In July 2021, a detainee was released.
 In June 2022, an Afghan prisoner held at Guantanamo Bay for about 15 years without trial was released.

-In February 2023, three prisoners were released from Guantanamo Bay.
-Majid Khan, who pleaded guilty before a Military Commission in 2012, had completed his sentence of 10 years, and was released to Belize.
+In February 2023, three prisoners were released.
+Majid Khan, who pleaded guilty before a Military Commission in 2012, had completed his sentence of 10 years and was released to Belize.
 Brothers Abdul Al-Rahim Ghulam Rabbani and Mohammed Ahmad Ghulam Rabbani, whose detentions were deemed no longer necessary in order to protect the United States from a national security threat, were released and repatriated to the government of Pakistan.

-In March 2023, Ghassan al-Sharbi was released to his home country of Saudi Arabia from Guantanamo Bay, after being deemed no longer necessary to detain in order to protect the United States from a national security threat.
+In March 2023, Ghassan al-Sharbi was released to his home country of Saudi Arabia after being deemed no longer necessary to detain in order to protect the United States from a national security threat.

 In June 2023, United Nations Special Rapporteur on Human Rights and Counter-Terrorism Fionnuala Ní Aoláin released her final report on the detention center.
 The report concludes that prisoners endure "ongoing cruel, inhuman, and degrading treatment" and that the detention center should be closed.

-In early 2025, the Trump administration started sending numerous illegal migrants there, and he has stated that he intends to send the worst criminal migrants to the prison.
+In early 2025, the Trump administration started sending numerous undocumented migrants there, and the president has stated that he intends to send the worst criminal migrants to the prison.
 Multiple groups and people have filed lawsuits against this, claiming that the prisoners do not have access to a lawyer or habeas corpus, and that the prisoners' conditions were brutal enough that some have attempted suicide.